PavanRangani/docs/docs/prd/tasks/task-instance.md

   - For task created using template,
     - Suppose the sub-tasks of the template will have Due days, shows the due date will shown according to them.
 - Status
   - Status dropdown.
-Default Pending status is selected.
+Default `Pending` status is selected.
+  - For `Client Services - Money Movement` category, default `Ready` status is selected.
   - `Done` status is not available in the Add dialog (There is no point by adding subtask which is already done)
 - Auto create Sub-task from template
   - When Template is selected, Sub-tasks will be auto created from the Template